vizdata-f21/project-1-ctrl_alt_elite/README.md

 ## Twitter Posting Mediums and Audience Engagement

-*What is the relationship between the device that publishes a tweet and how the audience engages with the author?*
+*What is the relationship between the device that is used to publish a tweet and how the audience engages with the author?*

 ### Introduction

 We’re interested in how the different “mediums” of publishing to Twitter are related to the success of the tweet.
-Based on our own anecdotal experiences, we believe that tweets from traditional computers may be constructed less impulsively than mobile tweets .
+Based on our own anecdotal experiences, we believe that tweets from traditional computers may be constructed less impulsively than mobile tweets.
 Further, there are socioeconomic factors tied to which device one picks as well as content considerations; one can easily publish \#DuBoisChallenge commentary from an iPhone, but a full plot submission would be exceedingly difficult.
 By